difanzou/difanzou.github.io/_pages/about.md

 News
 ------

 * <span style="color:red"> Multiple openings for PhD, Postdoc, and RA.
-Please drop me an email with your CV and transcript (optional) if you are interesed in joining my research group.   </span>
+Please drop me an email with your CV and transcript (optional) if you are interesed in joining my research group.
+For interested PhD candidates in 2025, please submit your application in https://i.cs.hku.hk/~gradappl/index.html and inform me via email. </span>

-* \[2024-06\] Receiving an UGC ECS funding on diffusion-based Monte Carlo.
+* \[2024-06\] Receiving a UGC ECS funding on diffusion-based Monte Carlo.

 * \[2024-06\] One paper on [faster diffusion inference/sampling](https://arxiv.org/pdf/2405.16387) is accepted to SPIGM @ ICML workshop as an oral presentation.